nabinoli99/secure-login/README.md

-Here is the complete project description in a professional **README.md** format, strictly based on the code you shared.

----

 # Secure Task Management System

 A custom-built **Spring Boot 3.x** application featuring a robust **Spring Security** architecture and a high-performance **JPA Task Specification** engine.
 This project is designed to handle secure user lifecycle management and advanced data filtering.